harness/developer-hub/docs/continuous-delivery/get-started/cd-tutorial.md

 All CD tutorials can be found on the [Set up CD Pipelines](/tutorials/cd-pipelines/) tutorials page.

-These tutorials includes Kubernetes, Helm, and other integrations.
+These tutorials include Kubernetes, Helm, and other integrations.
 For example:

 - [Deploy a Helm Chart](https://developer.harness.io/tutorials/cd-pipelines/kubernetes/helm-chart)
 - [Deploy a Kubernetes Manifest](https://developer.harness.io/tutorials/cd-pipelines/kubernetes/manifest)